cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 This post has covered some of the basic select query forms that a researcher will encounter when using SPARQL by using a useful idiot, Baeth, to explore each in turn.
-There is, of course, much more to discover and it takes time, practice, experience to use a Triplestore with SPARQL but a researcher should now feel confident that they have enough to get started asking their own research questions of the IrishGen dataset and begin to explore the new possibilities afforded by the system.
+There is, of course, much more to discover and it takes time, practice, experimentation, and experience to use a Triplestore with SPARQL.
+However, a researcher should now feel confident that they have enough to get started asking their own research questions of the IrishGen dataset and begin to explore the new possibilities afforded by the system.

 In the next post, the second most common form of SPARQL query will be
 explored: the `construct` query form which will introduce the reader